rhiza-research/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

   - authorization
   - microservices
   - architecture
-menuTitle: Configure Grafana Teams
+menuTitle: Configure Teams
-title: Configure Grafana Teams
+title: Configure Teams
 weight: 200
 ---

-# Configure Grafana Teams
+# Configure Teams

-This topic describes how to set up and configure Grafana Teams.
+This topic describes how to set up and configure Teams.

 For a tutorial on working with Teams, refer to [Create users and teams](https://grafana.com/tutorials/create-users-and-teams/).

 ## Before you begin

-Before you begin creating and working with Grafana Teams:
+Before you begin creating and working with Teams:

 - Ensure that you have either the `Organization Administrator` role or team administrator permissions.
   Refer to [Organization roles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/#organization-roles) and [RBAC permissions, actions, and scopes](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/custom-role-actions-scopes/#rbac-permissions-actions-and-scopes) for a list of Grafana roles and role-based access control actions.